AI Development14 min read

 Dust and splash resistance

-Gemini is the AI backbone of Android XR, providing multimodal understanding that combines what you see, hear, and say into contextual intelligence.
-This deep integration enables experiences impossible on traditional devices.
+The Gemini Live API is the AI backbone of Android XR, providing multimodal understanding that combines what you see, hear, and say into contextual intelligence.
+This deep integration enables context-aware computing experiences impossible on traditional devices.
+For developers, Gemini integration happens via the Firebase AI Logic SDK with support for streaming audio/visual input.

 Visual Understanding